ivanovdimitur00/FlightWizard/README.md

 # FlightWizard
-a C#, .NET and Windows forms project for plane ticket reservation, employing the use of the state design patterns (aside other less important ones).
+a C#, .NET and Windows forms project for plane ticket reservation, employing the use of the state and repository design patterns.
 <br/>
 <br/>
-DISCLAIMER: I received help from a student that had this project given for his class.
+DISCLAIMER: I received help from a student that had this project given to his class.
 <br/>
 <br/>